 Prepare the ingredients

-- Clean parsley, cilantro and wash under running water to remove any dirt.
-Rinse jalapeño peppers, cut in half lengthwise and remove the seeds.
+- Clean parsley, cilantro, and wash under running water to remove any dirt.
+Rinse jalapeño peppers, cut them in half lengthwise, and remove the seeds.
 I keep 1 jalapeño with the seeds to give the harissa a little more kick.
 Trim and clean green onions.

 Make the Harissa

 - Place olive oil, jalapeños, cilantro, sea salt, cumin powder, garlic, green onions, juice, and zest of lemon in a food processor and blitz into a smooth thick paste or finely chop everything by hand and mix together.3 each jalapeños, 1 bunch cilantro, 1 bunch flat-leaf parsley, 1/2 cup extra virgin olive oil, 1 each garlic, 1/2 each lemon, 2 each spring onions, 1/4 tsp cumin, 1/4 tsp coriander, 1 pinch sea salt

 - If possible, let stand for approximately 12 hours before using, to allow the flavors to develop.
 Transfer to a sealable container and top with a thin layer of olive oil.
 Store covered in the refrigerator for up to 2 weeks.

 - Make Harissa Spread: In a food processor combine the feta, olive oil, and green harissa.
 Pulse the mixture.
 Add the Greek yogurt and pulse just to blend until smooth.
 Add more harissa, if you like.